laserpants/groundfork-js/README.md

 });

 /*
  * This is how you would interact with application resources.
-Here we create a new
+In this example, we
- * 'recipe'.
-The process is the same whether the device is online or offline.
+ * create a new 'recipe'.
+Nothing is commited to the server, so there is no network
+ * activity involved.
  */

 var recipe = {